-The Kagiso unit trust fund range is offered by Kagiso Collective Investments Limited (Kagiso), registration number 2010/009289/06, a voting member of the Association for Savings and Investment SA (ASISA), Kagiso is a Ine Kagiso unit trust rund range is offered by Kagiso Collective Investments Limited (Kagiso), registration number 2010/09/289/06, a voting member of the Association for Savings and Investment Sav (ASISA).
-Kagiso is a subsidiary of Kagiso Asset Management (Pty).
-Limited [a licensed financial services provider (FSP No. 784)], the investment manager of the unit trust funds.
+The Kagiso unit trust fund range is offered by Kagiso Collective Investments Limited (Kagiso), registration number 2010/009289/06, a voting member of the Association for Savings and Investment SA (ASISA).
+Kagiso is a subsidiary of Kagiso Asset Management (Pty) Limited [a licensed financial services provider (FSP No. 784)], the investment manager of the unit trust funds.